nolash/swarm-adaptive-node/user_pss.md

 I want to run a node that uses as little bandwidth as possible.
 It should only send and receive pss messages.

+I will not forward messages for the network.

 ## Epic links ##

 https://github.com/ethersphere/user-stories/issues/8